Questions about Animal Use Protocol

-At the MNI ACC meeting the committee members review all AUPs and provide comments.
+At The Neuro ACC meeting the committee members review all AUPs and provide comments.
 All AUPs are approved, or approved pending modifications, through consensus.
 The AUPs that require modifications will be returned to the PI through Darwin explaining which sections need to be corrected.
 The PI will submit the corrected AUP through Darwin to the FACC for final review and to obtain the ACC Chair's approval.
 Please note: only the PI can submit the AUP to the FACC.

 The ACC has the option of requesting an Ethical review to the McGill Ethics Subcommittee of any protocol submitted to it.